 Next, you will need to establish two separate routines before starting sleep training, one for nap time and one for bedtime.
 You can read about Artie’s bedtime routine here.
 Nap time will require a less extensive version of your bedtime routine.
+Before each nap I change him, feed him, and zip Artie into his wearable blanket.
 Whatever your routine is, I recommend that you always include feeding because babies sleep better when they are full.
 Your routines are SO important because they signal to your baby that it is time to wind down.
 I also ONLY give Artie his pacifier for naps and bedtime because it helps soothe him and is another indicator that it is time for sleep.

 Before you start sleep training you need to know when to put your baby down to sleep.
 Observe your baby for a few days and notice how long he is awake before he becomes fussy for his next nap.
 You want to put your baby in his crib BEFORE he gets this tired.
 I realized Artie would get cranky a little over two hours after waking up so I started putting him down for his nap every two hours.
 You can also look for signs that your baby is ready for sleep like yawning and eye rubbing.